qiangspecial/pagination/README.md

 ## License

-rc-pagination is released under the MIT license.
+rc-pagination-enhance is released under the MIT license.